European leaders, aid arrive in Irma-struck Caribbean

 The UK has had a naval vessel, Mounts Bay, preloaded with disaster relief supplies in the Caribbean since July, and within a couple of days had restored electricity at Anguilla's hospital and cleared the airport runway before repositioning to the British Virgin Islands.

-Duncan said the Royal Air Force was transporting supplies all the time and 997 UK military personnel were now in the Caribbean.
+Duncan said the Royal Air Force was transporting supplies all the time and 997 military personnel were now in the Caribbean.
 Another Royal Navy ship, HMS Ocean, has left Gibraltar and will be active in the Caribbean in about 10 days, he said.

 But there has been loud criticism in the media and from the islanders themselves.